 Letts Hall is home to an entirely first year student population.
 It has a traditional residence hall design with corridor-style rooms and shared hall bathrooms.
 It has a tradition and history of being a very involved and engaged community with a strong sense of spirit!
 The building offers many different types of community spaces including the Letts Formal Lounge which is used for large events and classes, as well as the Sky Lounge, a multi-purpose entertainment and program space that has some of the most beautiful views of the city.

 The building is separated in the lobby into a North and South section with a Social Lounge and a Study Area on each wing of the floor.
 One floor of Letts Hall is designated as an all-female floor.
 Additionally, Letts Hall will be the home of our University Scholars Program.
 AU Scholars is a Living Learning Community created in collaboration with Residential Education and The University Provosts Office.

-In addition to our Resident Assistants, Letts is home of the Letts, Clark and Roper Resident Director (RD), the American University Scholars Program RD, and an Assistant Resident Director (ARD).
+In addition to our Resident Assistants, Letts is home of the Letts, Clark and Roper Resident Director (RD) and the American University Scholars Program RD.
 The Letts/Anderson Quad is central meeting spot for South Campus residents with seating areas and large trees.